 Luckily for me, one of my relatives in France owns some Summilux lenses, so the only thing I needed to do was find an adapter to mount them on my Sony A7.
 I bought a Voigtländer Leica M to Sony E adapter in a camera store in Lyon and paid €89 for a used version, meaning it’s an expensive adapter.
-There are cheaper alternatives you can find on Amazon but make sure to buy a good one (check the reviews).
+There are cheaper alternatives but make sure to buy a good one (check the reviews).
 The sample I got was perfect and very well-built, something you can expect from a brand like Voigtländer.

 The weather wasn’t great during our stay in Lyon, and spending time with relatives I barely see during the year limited our time with the A7 but honestly, I was happy just to relax and enjoy my French family.
 Luckily for me again, some of them are also enthusiast photographers so we managed to go out on some photography walks in the city.

 Walking with my relatives in Lyon is always a good opportunity for me to discover new things in town.
 Lyon is always evolving with new paths, buildings and entire neighbourhoods being built over the years.
 On Thursday, we walked along the “Rives de Saône” (one of the two rivers in the city) where I found some interesting masks that were decorating the wall, made by artist Pascale Marthine-Tayou.